Skip to main content

 Local filtersReset when leaving the report

-SegmentsSaved permanently until deleted
+SegmentsSaved until deleted

 Date rangePersists across reports